0dan0/qr/docs/control/hdri/README.md

 Then press Merge HDR (8K) for the ½ or ¼ Res merge for a faster preview.
 Once complete, click on Download .HDR.<br>
 <br>
-Looking for a free web tool to view and test your .HDR file, try https://wkjarosz.github.io/hdrview/<br>
+Looking for a free web tool to view and test your .HDR file, try <a href="https://wkjarosz.github.io/hdrview/">HDRview</a><br>

 <fieldset>